 The Audi 2016 Super Bowl ad was also unforgettable!
 Called “The Commander,” the ad followed a former astronaut reliving his past with the help of an Audi R8 and the touching music of David Bowie.

-In the days before the Super Bowl, Fiat Chrysler Automobiles announced that they would be airing three Super Bowl ads on February 5th.
+In the days before the Super Bowl last year, Fiat Chrysler Automobiles announced that they would be airing three Super Bowl LI ads.
 As is typical of FCA, they kept their creative a secret, so we had to wait for the Big Game to see what they had in store.

 They used all three commercials to promote the Alfa Romeo: